cpyle0819/aws-doc-sdk-examples/resources/clients/react/elwing/README.md

 ### What is a plugin?

-A plugin is just JS Object containing the following properties:
+A plugin is just a JavaScript Object containing the following properties:

 - `linkText` - The text of the link which will display in the sidebar navigation
 - `fragment` - The url fragment to be used for routing, this needs to be unique from other plugins